salmanyarkhan03/PrizePicksProjector/README.md

 ﻿# PrizePicksProjector
 PrizePicks Prediction Tool
-🏀 PrizePicks Prediction Tool is a web-based application built using Streamlit that predicts whether an NBA player's performance will exceed or fall below a specific line for a given statistic.
+🏀 is a web-based application built using Streamlit that predicts whether an NBA player's performance will exceed or fall below a specific line for a given statistic.
 It also visualizes the player's recent game performance with an interactive chart.

 Features
 Player Performance Prediction: